At Bristol Zoo Gardens we have a female pygmy hippo Sirana.

 Pygmy hippos are significantly smaller than their larger relatives, having evolved to suit their natural environment of dense forest canopy.

 Pygmy hippos spray to mark their territory, and they spend lots of time in water.
-Sirana and Hugo enjoy their indoor heated pool and - on hot days - their outside pool.
+Sirana enjoys her indoor heated pool and - on hot days - her outside pool.

 You can find our pygmy hippos next to Gorilla Island, opposite Seal & Penguin Coasts